ravialdy/lesson1_Bangkit_Time-Series-TF/README.md

 **Conclusion : Using Naive Forecast is still very good compared with other three methods.
 Maybe we can still minimize the error by implementing a moving averaging on past values to remove some of the noise in our data.**

+#### For complete work, please take a look to my notebook.
+I am open for receiving some feedbacks and suggestions if I made mistakes :)

 ### Reference :

 * https://github.com/lmoroney/dlaicourse.git